ali-rantakari/icalBuddy/faq.markdown

 **Current workaround:** Note that as opposed to delegate calendars, *subscribed calendars are visible to icalBuddy*, so if you want events from your Google Calendar calendars to be visible in icalBuddy, one trick to do it is to add a subscription to that calendar's feed into iCal (please refer to [Google's documentation][gcal-feeds] for help on how to do it).
 If you're using CalDAV to sync your Google Calendar account with iCal and also add subscriptions to some of those calendars in order to get them to show up in icalBuddy's output, remember to uncheck the visibility checkboxes of these subscription calendars in iCal &mdash; otherwise their events would be shown twice there (once for the CalDAV "delegate" calendar entry and once for the calendar subscription).
 Also remember to set the *auto-refresh* value sufficiently high for the subscribed calendars.

+**My personal suggestion:** I use BusyMac's [BusyCal][busycal] application to synchronize my local Mac calendar with Google Calendar, and thus don't suffer from this problem at all.
+I am happy to recommend BusyCal to everyone; I prefer it to iCal.

 ### Q: The question I had in mind is not answered here.
 What should I do?